- Gladys Childs

 What you say goes, God, and stays, as permanent as the heavens.
 Your truth never goes out of fashion; it’s as relevant as the earth when the sun comes up.
 Your Word and truth are dependable as ever; that’s what you ordered—you set the earth going.
 If your revelation hadn’t delighted me so, I would have given up when the hard times came.
 But I’ll never forget the advice you gave me; you saved my life with those wise words.
 Save me!
 I’m all yours.
 I look high and low for your words of wisdom.
 The wicked lie in ambush to destroy me, but I’m only concerned with your plans for me.
 I see the limits to everything human, but the horizons can’t contain your commands!
 (Note: The translator for this version is not always so wordy.
 I like this version and use it sometimes.)

 Fourth, read the bible in small bites.
 It is not a speed-reading contest.
 There is nothing wrong with reading large swaths of scripture at a time, but if the goal is to read the bible in its entirety, then pace yourself.
 Give yourself one year or two years to accomplish this goal.
 Yes, it can be done faster, but learning from the bible and soaking it in as you go will do you more good than winning the "who can read through the bible the fastest contest."
-You can buy one year or two study bibles which break up the daily readings for you.
+You can buy one year or two study bibles breaking up the daily readings for you.
 There are apps and online versions available too.

 To be a Christian is to read the bible.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.